Shumai vs. gyoza | Both dumplings, but more different than similar

 You’ll find gyoza served as an appetizer, snack, or part of a bento lunch.
 Many Japanese families also like to make gyoza as part of a quick weeknight meal.

 But you can also find gyoza at izakaya (Japanese pubs), festivals, street food stalls, and supermarkets.
 It’s the kind of dish that people eat on the go when hunger strikes.

 In terms of taste, gyoza is great because it has a unique texture.
 The bottom of the dumpling is crispy, the top is very soft and tender, and then the meat inside is juicy!

 Gyoza dumplings are served alongside a tasty dipping sauce.
 It’s made of half soy sauce and half vinegar, with some chili that adds a hint of spiciness to this otherwise savory sauce.

 Gyoza sauce has quite a balanced flavor, and it doesn’t overwhelm the yummy dumpling fillings.

 Origin of gyoza

-It is believed that a practitioner of Chinese medicine named Zhang Zhongjing created Jiaozi dumplings to treat frostbite.
+It’s believed that a practitioner of Chinese medicine named Zhang Zhongjing created jiaozi dumplings to treat frostbite.